-2.1.1 Since 2006 the Council has operated a Divisional Planning and Budget Preparation Process with the following key features:
+Since 2006 the Council has operated a Divisional Planning and Budget Preparation Process with the following key features:

+June/July: Review of Corporate Plan and MTFS

+Summer: Divisional Planning starts having regard to MTFS

+pressures, efficiency savings, national agendas, etc

+• November: First Member Away Day - reaffirming Corporate Plan, identifying MTFS risks/issues and priorities and nonpriorities

+December: Heads of Service develop options reflecting Member Away

+Day outcomes.

-- June/July: Review of Corporate Plan and MTFS - Summer: Divisional Planning starts having regard to MTFS pressures, efficiency savings, national agendas, etc - November: First Member Away Day reaffirming Corporate Plan, identifying MTFS risks/issues and priorities and non-priorities - December: Heads of Service develop options reflecting Member Away Day outcomes. - January: Final Member Away Day decision on priorities. - February: Budget and MTFS agreed.
-Vision to Reality and Key Policies and Actions approved. - February/March: Divisional Plans finalised with 'challenge' process - March/April: Performance & Development Review process begins leading to Personal Development Plans
+January: Final Member Away Day - decision on priorities.
+February: Budget and MTFS agreed.
+Vision to Reality and Key leading to Personal Development Plans

+Policies and Actions approved.

+February/March: Divisional Plans finalised with 'challenge' process March/April: Performance & Development Review process begins

-2.1.2 Consequently the Council reviews its medium term planning on an annual basis and identifies the immediate annual objectives agreed by Council.
+Consequently the Council reviews its medium term planning on an annual basis and identifies the immediate annual objectives agreed by Council.
 These are then embedded into Divisional and Personal Development Plans.
 The most recent Staff Survey (2006) reported that 70% of staff "have sufficient understanding of the Council's aims and objectives" and that 82% agreed that "they have the information they need to do their job".
-The more recent Investors in People (IiP) assessment identified that one of the Council's key strengths was: "the degree to which staff understand their contribution to the Council and feel valued."
+The more recent liP assessment identified that one of the Council's key strengths was: "the degree to which staff understand their contribution to the Council and feel valued."
 Furthermore the Assessor stated that: "All those I spoke with were able to explain clearly the objectives of the Council and their team."

-2.1.3 Through our consultants (Tribal) for our Access to Services Strategy, we are getting a far better understanding of the needs of our communities, especially those in groups at risk of being disadvantaged.
+Through our consultants (Tribal) for our Access to Services Strategy, we are getting a far better understanding of the needs of our communities, especially those in groups at risk of being disadvantaged.
 We are linking this to training for members and staff on Diversity Awareness and specific training on the Equalities Standard; we are proud of our achievement of Level 2 of the Equality Standards Scheme and we are confident of achieving Level 3 by September 2008.

-2.1.4 We seek to deliver joined up services to our residents.
-For example, in response to the needs of residents we have introduced a Handyman/Gardening Service, delivered through the Springboard Housing Association, which is proving to be extremely popular.
+We seek to deliver joined up services to our residents.
+For example, in response to the needs of residents we have introduced a Handyman/Gardening Service, delivered through the Springboard Housing Association, which is proving to be extremely popular as witnessed by a 71% increase in use [TIMESCALE?].
 This initiative also links to the reducing fear of crime targets of the CDRP (through reducing the risk of opportunistic crime targeting homes with unkempt gardens) and prevention strategies of Adult Social Care (in preventing falls and hospital admissions of elderly people).
-We also support Young Carers, working with the RRAVS, to attend an accredited leadership skills course to promote confidence and self-esteem; 16 children have taken part so far.
+We also support Young Carers, working with the RAVS, to attend an accredited leadership skills course to promote confidence and self-esteem; 16 children have taken part so far.
 More than 50 young carers have received funded swimming passes from the Council to access the Virgin Leisure Centres; this not only enables these socially isolated and vulnerable young people to meet a peer group but also to engage in a healthy and fun activity on a regular basis.
-Both of these examples demonstrate the Council's efforts to improve the Quality of Life for residents in District.

-2.1.5 The Council has established a balance between national agendas and local priorities.
+The Council has established a balance between national agendas and local priorities.
 For example, we are addressing housing issues (eg affordable housing), regeneration, recycling and crime reduction (the Council's CDRP being recognised as the most successful CDRP in the East of England) on the national agenda; we continue to deliver other national agendas on e-Government, procurement and equalities.
 Whilst doing this, the Council is still addressing local needs, eg improvements to Rayleigh Mill as a visitor attraction, the Handyman/Gardening service; investing in youth facilities such as the mini football pitches around the new Rayleigh Leisure Centre.